-Since verse 42 says, “Egypt shall not escape” this time, Egypt could not be the king of the south.
+Verse 42 says, “Egypt shall not escape” this time.
 Then, verse 43 says, “the Libyans and the Ethiopians shall be at his steps.”
 The king of the north will, once again, control these two countries, which Italy lost control over at the end of World War II.
 After the invasion by Mussolini, Ethiopia is no longer referenced.

 Verse 44 makes reference to “tidings [news] out of the east and out of the north shall trouble him.”
 Russia and the Orient lie north and east, respectively, from where the final resurrection of the Holy Roman Empire will be established in the Middle East.